tibou-tech/movies/README.md

 Click on `the Sun/Moon` for switch `Light/Dark` mode

 ## Favorite movies
-For `add a movie to favorite list` you must click on movie from list movies and click on button favorite
+For `add a movie to favorite list`

+- Click on movie from list movies
+- Click on button favorite

 For `show favorite list movies` click on `favorite button` in navbar

 ## Search movies
 Type your search by title on the `search input` to find your favorite movies.

+You can navigate between results using pagination.